 Time Present Number of Meals/Snacks

 2-2(1/2) to 4 hours 1 snack

-4-8 hours 1 snack & 1 meal

-8-10 hours 2 snacks & 1 meal
+4-8 hours 1 snack & 1 meal 8-10 hours 2 snacks & 1 meal

-10+ hours 2 meals & 2-3 snacks

 Orientation and Ongoing Professional Development

 All staff and volunteers are required to go through an orientation within one month of beginning employment.
 The orientation must be completed before any staff member is left alone with a child.
 In the orientation, the following areas will be covered: